RSF-Conv: Rotation-and-Scale Equivariant Fourier Parameterized Convolution for Retinal Vessel Segmentation: Experiments

-For cross-dataset evaluation, F U-Net has an overall improvement compared with U-Net.
-It implies that the Fourier parameterized convolution filters have stronger generalization capability besides accuracy.
-FS U-Net is superior to FR U-Net in AUC but inferior in F1, Acc, Se, and Sp, both of which are still better than U-Net and F U-Net, but worse than FRS U-Net.
-It denotes the powerful generalization of FRS-Nets and the potential for clinical applications.
+For out-of-domain ablation, as shown in Table~\ref{Ablation data}, F-Conv+U-Net has an overall improvement compared with U-Net.
+It denotes the stronger generalization capability of the Fourier parameterized convolution filters.
+SF-Conv+U-Net is superior to RF-Conv+U-Net in AUC but inferior in F1, Acc, Se, and Sp, both of which are still better than U-Net and F-Conv+U-Net, but worse than RSF-Conv+U-Net.
+It demonstrates the powerful generalization of RSF-Conv and the potential for clinical applications.
+The visual effects depicted in the bottom row of Fig.~\ref{Ablation fig} align with the numerical results of out-of-domain ablation presented in Table~\ref{Ablation data}.